cmaga/plit2.1/README.md

 * `tape-po-missing-6.sh` is the shell file that executes the corresponding selenium and data insertion scripts.

 Note: The network blocks Nodemailer.

+### Contract Tracking and Number Assignment

+*exists only as a the branch called contractNumber

+*The feature is not fully built out in the front end but backend support (server side) is there.

 ## TroubleShooting